 The PNC program is offered in two tracks:

-Track One allows a student to complete the Certificate on a part-time basis during the weekend in 47 credits.
+Track One allows a student to complete the Certificate on a part-time basis during the weekends in 47 credits.
 Of those, 22 to 25 will transfer to the ADN Program at Maria College (15 Nursing and 9-12 Liberal Arts).
 This track is designed for the student whose interest is to begin working as an LPN after completing the Certificate.

-Track Two allows a student to complete the Certificate on a part-time basis during the weekend in 48 credits.
+Track Two allows a student to complete the Certificate on a part-time basis during the weekends in 48 credits.
 Of those, 32 will transfer to the ADN Program at Maria College (15 Nursing and 17 Liberal Arts).

 - High School graduate or GED with a minimum GPA: 80 (high school graduates); 2.5 GPA (transfer students)

 - Physical examination, first aid and cardiopulmonary resuscitation certification (CPR) are required prior to enrolling in the required PN clinical courses.

 - Test of Essential Academic Skills (TEAS V): The TEAS V is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.
 Applicants will be admitted on the basis of meeting the minimum requirements for entry and their TEAS test scores.
 Applicants scoring below the desired TEAS test score may consider enrolling as a Maria College General Studies Student (GSN).
 Upon completion of remedial course work, the student may retest.
 Admissions decisions will be based on space availability.
 For more information including registering for the exam, please visit the Testing Requirement page.

 - Obtain a minimum grade of “C” in all courses required in the PNC Program.
 (A grade of “C-” is not adequate to meet the minimum requirement of “C”).
 The student must pass both theoretical and clinical components of a nursing course, or the course must be repeated in its entirety.